 If you have the time, take a stroll at the adjacent KLCC park where every night – of course colorful – fountain shows take place.

 Some of the best places to visit during your stay are actually around the Sentral Station.
 And even the station itself is a great place – for shopping and eating.

 Right behind the station is the National Museum of Malaysia.
 I like it a lot since it explains in a diverting way the development and history of the country.

 Behind the museum, and across a deadly road – be very careful when crossing, is a green oasis in this mega-city that can get pretty hazy and sticky at times called Perdana Gardens.
 Here, you can walk for hours just enjoying the lush garden.
-Or you pay one of the compounds a visit: There are a butterfly park, a bird park, and a deer park.
+Or you pay one of the compounds a visit: There is a butterfly park, a bird park, and a deer park.

-To get another great view of Kuala Lumpur, it’s great to take a walk across Brickfield, which is the Indian neighborhood, and walk up to the Thean Hou Temple.
+To get another great view of Kuala Lumpur, it’s great to take a walk across Brickfield, which is the Indian neighborhood, and walk up to Thean Hou Temple.